Key takeaways

 Why do babies, children, and teens need regular dental care?

-Babies (0-2 years old):
+Babies (0-2 years old)

 Teething: Teething can be uncomfortable for babies as their first teeth start to emerge, typically around 6 months of age.

-Baby Bottle Tooth Decay: This can occur if a baby falls asleep with a bottle containing sugary liquids, such as milk or juice, in their mouth.
+Baby bottle tooth decay: This can occur if a baby falls asleep with a bottle containing sugary liquids, such as milk or juice, in their mouth.

-Thumb-Sucking and Pacifier Use: Prolonged thumb-sucking or pacifier use can affect tooth alignment and the development of the jaw.
+Thumb-sucking and pacifier use: Prolonged thumb-sucking or pacifier use can affect tooth alignment and the development of the jaw.

-Toddlers (2-5 years old):
+Toddlers (2-5 years old)

-Tooth Decay: As toddlers start eating more solid foods, they may be at risk for cavities if they consume sugary snacks and drinks frequently.
+Tooth decay: As toddlers start eating more solid foods, they may be at risk for cavities if they consume sugary snacks and drinks frequently.

 Injury: Toddlers are active and may be prone to accidents that could result in dental injuries.

-Children (6-12 years old):
+Children (6-12 years old)

 Orthodontics: Your child’s teeth may require orthodontic treatment to address issues like misaligned teeth or bite problems and help ensure a healthy smile.
+Monitoring the development of permanent teeth is important during this stage, as early intervention can prevent future complications.

 Teens (13-19 years old):

-Tooth Decay: Teens may face increased risks of cavities due to dietary choices and neglect of oral hygiene.
+Tooth decay: Teens may face increased risks of cavities due to dietary choices and neglect of oral hygiene.

-Gum Disease: Gingivitis and more advanced gum disease can become a concern during the teenage years if proper oral care is neglected.
+Gum disease: Gingivitis and more advanced gum disease can become a concern during the teenage years if proper oral care is neglected.

-Wisdom Teeth: Wisdom teeth typically start to come in during the late teens, and they can sometimes cause issues like impaction (inability to break through the gum) or crowding.
+Wisdom teeth: Wisdom teeth typically start to come in during the late teens, and they can sometimes cause issues like impaction (inability to break through the gum) or crowding.

 Bottom line?
 Parents and caregivers should promote good oral health habits like flossing and brushing at every stage of a child's development.
 Importantly, children should have regular access to dental checkups, cleanings, and interventions to help prevent, detect, and mitigate problems before they become serious.
 Regular dental visits can also help dentists spot signs of mental health issues, such as anxiety and eating disorders, which can impact mental and overall health.